top of page

 There are 4 levels to choose from - 3 for humans and 1 for your four-legged friends.

-Each of the levels has a mileage target for you to aim for during the 28 days of Feb which can be completed by running, walking or a mix of both.
+Each of the levels has a mileage target for you to aim for during the 30 days of APRIL which can be completed by running, walking or a mix of both.

 You also have the option to join guided events.
 All mileage clocked up when running / walking solo and as part of the group events, count towards your total.